uinix-js/uinix-theme/readme.md

 ## Typings

 `uinix-theme` ships with [Typescript][typescript] declarations, compiled and emitted when installed.
+The source code is pure Javascript.

 ## Contribute